Student Resources & Quick Links

 Congratulations on your new student job with UAF!
 If this is your first job with the university - or your first job ever - you may have some questions as to what comes next.
 Here is a short guide to the next steps in the process.

-What to bring in on or before your first day:
+What to bring in before or on your first day:

-Paperwork you will complete on or before your first day:
+Paperwork you will complete before or on your first day:

 This form allows you as a student to verify or affirm your eligibility for UA employment.

 This form allows you to request a waiver of UA Student Employment policies (e.g. minimum GPA, weekly work hours limit) depending upon your situation.
 Submission of this form is required when requesting a waiver to the University of Alaska Student Employment policies.
 It must be completed, signed by the student and the current supervisor, and submitted to the appropriate campus approving office before any exceptions will be considered.
 Foreign nationals on temporary student visas (F-1 or J-1) are not permitted to work more than 20 hours per week while classes are in session and, therefore, are not eligible for a workload waiver.

 I-9 Form - Employers are required to complete this form for all new and returning employees in order to document your identity and employment authorization.
 Basically, we are required to verify that you are who you say you are and that you are eligible to work in the United States.

 Personal Demographic Data Form - This form is used to help us make sure we don't accidentally duplicate your information in our Banner system if you already have an existing UA identification record.
 We also take your HR Address from this form, where we send pay checks, W-2 forms, benefits documents and any other official documents from our office.
 By signing this form you agree to perform your outlined position duties and responsibilities and to abide by university and Board of Regents policy.

 Previous Injury and Illness Form - This form is used to assist with any workers' compensation claims which may occur during your employment.